Some of our services have changed. Please see our services page for more details

 It is a legal requirement for all organisations to carry out a risk assessment.
 If you have five or more employees you must also keep a written record of it.

 This information is current, but it is important to consider issues in your workplace that are specific to Coronavirus (COVID-19) and make suitable arrangements to keep your staff safe.
-For more information and advice on how to carry out a risk assessment for managing the risk of transmission in the workplace, go to our COVID-19 workplace risk assessment pages
+For more information and advice on how to carry out a risk assessment for managing the risk of transmission in the workplace, go to our risk assessment for COVID-19.

 • speak to your employees - they may be aware of hazards that aren't so obvious to you